| ICE.TCP Troubleshooting Guide

 If you are using NDIS or trying to install ICE.TCP 3.0 or less with ODI, you may want

 to consult the installation section of our Technical Support Library.
+Can't Access IP Packet Type.
+The

 Packet Driver is Probably not Loaded